Understanding the Early Teacher Pipeline: What We Can (and, Importantly, Can’t) Learn From National Data

 Notes.
 IPEDS data comes from NCES surveys of postsecondary institutions at https://nces.ed.gov/ipeds/use-the-data.
 Title II data comes from federally reported information at https://title2.ed.gov/. a Both samples describe “enrollment”—e.g., individuals who are actively pursuing a teaching career—and “completion”—those who are finishing their preparation—and “licensed”—e.g., the state provided an initial teacher license; that said, each data collection uses a different precise definition, which is described in the second column. b Early years of IPEDS enrollment data are available every two years for recent data and Title II data on licenses is missing for 2008-09.
 In IPEDS, Race/ethnicity information is available starting in 1988-89 for both enrollment and completion.
 While the first year of IPEDS data is 1979-80, the second collection was not until 1983-84. c Due to the nature of IPEDS, alternative programs not based in IHE are not reported separately or even included in counts.

 Focusing now on what these datasets suggest about the number of individuals pursuing a teaching career, it is interesting to ask the degree to which the two datasets appear to align with one another in terms of counts of individuals in the early teacher pipeline.
 While Title II and IPEDS differ in some ways, at a high level we would expect them to provide similar information, at least in terms of teacher candidate “completions” (as discussed above).
-Figure 1 shows the reported completions of teacher candidates over time generated from each dataset.
+Figure 1a shows the reported completions of teacher candidates over time generated from each dataset.
 While IPEDS data covers years back to 1979–80 (Cowan et al., 2016), we present only years for which Title II completion data is available.
+It is clear from both datasets that the number of completions were roughly constant following the 2008 financial crisis until 2009-10.
+Then, both datasets show a large and relatively similar drop in completions: From 2010–11 to 2014–15, the number of completions declines by about 45,000 for Title II and by about 40,000 for IPEDS.

-Figure 1.
+Figure 1a.
 Nationwide Trends in Title II and IPEDS Data for Teacher Candidate Completion

 Notes.
 This figure compares Title II and IPEDS completion data over time.
 IPEDS includes individuals earning BA and MA degrees.
 Title II counts include both traditional and alternative programs.
 While IPEDS data covers years back to 1980, we present only years for which Title II completion data is available.